PhotoGEA

 Installation

-The easiest way to install PhotoGEA is to type the following from within the R terminal:
+is available on CRAN, so the easiest way to install the latest release is to type the following from within an R terminal:

 Usage